- About Us

 Note: “One absence” refers to missing one class, not one whole day of classes.
 It would be possible to miss fifteen classes in only four days!

 Cheating is doing things like copying an answer from another student’s paper or test, looking at another student’s work during a test, or looking at notes, textbooks, dictionaries, or other help when they are not allowed to be used for a test.
 If a student cheats during a test, the teacher will take that test and give the student a grade of zero.
-All cases of cheating will be forwarded to the Assistant Vice Chancellor of International Affairs.
+All cases of cheating will be forwarded to the Associate Provost of International Affairs.

 Academic dishonesty is a serious offense.
 The following are examples of such: Stealing an exam to study, giving another student answers during a quiz or test, handing in work or papers written or completed by someone else, downloading a paper from the internet, and taking a test for someone else.